chryscloud/chryscloud-ai-examples/facial-landmarks/README.md

 conda activate chrysface
 ```

-if you need more information on how to stream to Chrysalis cloud
+If you need more information on [how to stream to Chrysalis cloud visit our page for instructions](https://chryscloud.com/documentation/how-to-stream-from-web-cam-to-chrysalis/)

 ## Run